What is the chemical formula for the compound formed between bery... | Channels for Pearson+

 Multiple Choice

-What is the chemical formula for the compound formed between beryllium and the chromate ion?
+What is the chemical formula for the compound formed between beryllium and the nitrite ion?

 A